Chapter 6-1: Introductions

 State why the main idea is important – tell the reader why s/he should care and keep reading.
 Your goal is to create a compelling, clear, and convincing essay people will want to read and act upon

-State your thesis/claim – compose a sentence or two stating the position you will support with logos (sound reasoning: induction, deduction), pathos (balanced emotional appeal), and ethos (author credibility).
+State your thesis/claim – the thesis statement is your "fil conducteur," to use a French term.
+All of your ideas in your text should connect with—and resonate with—this overarching idea.
+Compose a sentence or two stating the position you will support with logos (sound reasoning: induction, deduction), pathos (balanced emotional appeal), and ethos (ethics and author credibility).

 Your thesis statement should be cogent and coherent.
 Dictionary.com defines "cogent" as a relevant point that is convincing or believable by virtue of forcible, clear, or incisive wording.
 It defines "coherent" as ideas that are logically connected, consistent, and harmonious.